cstohlmann/oea-intune-module/README.md

 ## Module Components
 Out-of-the box assets for this OEA module include:
 1. [Tutorial/Instructions](https://github.com/cstohlmann/oea-intune-module/tree/main/docs/documents): A tutorial and instructions of how to use this module within your own Synapse workspace, as well as demonstration to build custom queries to pull data for your education tenant from Microsoft Intune via Microsoft Graph Reports API.
-2. [Sample Datasets](https://github.com/cstohlmann/oea-intune-module/tree/main/datasets): Ingest sample data to understand the utility and functionality of the notebook(s).
+2. [Test data](https://github.com/cstohlmann/oea-intune-module/tree/main/datasets): Ingest sample data to understand the utility and functionality of the notebook(s).
 3. [Pipeline(s)](https://github.com/cstohlmann/oea-intune-module/tree/main/pipelines): A pipeline which connects Microsoft Intune via Microsoft Graph API endpoint manager, to the Synapse workspace.
-4. [Notebooks](https://github.com/cstohlmann/oea-intune-module/tree/main/notebooks): An example notebook on processing the data from stage 1 to stage 2 within Synapse.
+4. [Notebook(s)](https://github.com/cstohlmann/oea-intune-module/tree/main/notebooks): An example notebook on processing the data from stage 1 to stage 2 within Synapse.
 5. [PowerBI Templates](https://github.com/cstohlmann/oea-intune-module/tree/main/powerbi): A Power BI sample template making it easy to interact with Microsoft Intune data.

  <p align="center">